Facelift and Necklift

 About

-I have done over 550 facelift operations.
+To date I have done over 640 facelift operations.
 I do a deep plane SMAS facelift.
 This surgery is demanding and precise.
 The technique I use encompasses a facelift and a necklift in one procedure.
-It addresses problems from lower in the neck, on the jowl and jawline to higher on the cheek.
-After many years’ experience I have refined an approach which delivers maximum effect leaving only a short scar.
+It addresses problems from lower in the neck, under the chin, on the jowl and jawline, across the cheek to high on the cheekbone.
+After many years I have refined an approach which delivers maximum effect leaving only a short scar.
 The line is hidden in the curves at the front of the ear, in the fold of the earlobe and in the crease behind the ear.
 The skin and soft tissue of the neck, jawline and cheek is undermined, released and lifted upwards and precisely repositioned with many dissolving stitches.
 The operation reverses the aging process but without the appearance of having had surgery.
 No one needs to know.
-The surgery is under general anaesthetic, you will stay in hospital for one night and there’s a 2 week down time.
+The surgery is under general anaesthetic and even though it is very complex, it is now routinely done as a day case.
+There’s a 2 week down time.

 Consultation

-I need to know the facial features you don’t like so that surgery will be worthwhile and you’ll be happy with the outcome.
-I pull the loose skin on the neck, jawline, jowl area and cheek upwards and then back to see how much it moves and opens up the skin fold at the corner of the mouth and smooths out the jaw line and neck.
-Then I feel for fat in the jowl and under the chin which is removed to produce more definition.
-To form clear impression of your predicted result we compare photographs of you at various angles with the results of previous patients with comparable features.
+I need to know the facial features you dislike to ensure that surgery will be worth-while and you’ll be happy with the outcome.
+The assessment focusses on locations of excess fat and excess loose skin.
+I look for loose skin on the cheek, jawline, jowl area, under the chin and on the neck.
+I pull the loose skin firstly upwards and then backwards to see how much it moves, how this opens the skin fold at the corner of the mouth and smooths out the jaw line and neck.
+I feel for fat in the jowl and under the chin which would be removed to produce more definition.
+I assess any excess bulk in the cheek area (buccal fat pad) and whether this should also be removed.
+To show you what results to expect I take photographs and compare them with previous results in my large database.
+It is equally important to highlight features which will not be improved.
+Fine creases on the lips, for instance, will be unchanged.

 How long will it last?

 This is the question everybody asks.
 The longevity of the result depends on the quality of your skin and how it continues to age after surgery.
-During the operation I will use the best technique to produce the best possible outcome.
-I take photographs immediately after surgery to record this.
+During the operation I will use the best technique possible to produce the best possible outcome.

 Operation